ABaker1343/AI-and-Applications-Coursework/writtenAnswers.md

 ## Question 2.1 p2

-(see SudokuSolver) the main method is in SolverApp.java
+(see SudokuSolver folder) the main method is in SolverApp.java